garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Bootstrapping.md

 	- gives you an idea of how the statistic varies as you vary the data (you get different samples of the same dataset)

 ### Bootstrap sample of a list of n examples
-- A new set of size n chosen independently with replacement
+- A new set of size n chosen independently with replacement![[Pasted image 20240412160921.png]]
+- Gives new dataset of n examples, with some duplicated & some missing
--
+	- for large n, approxiamately